einrob/TS_CNN/Traffic_Sign_Classifier.md

 ### Data augmentation

-- The histogram of images per present classes show that some classes have more samples than other classes, which can lead to biased training results thowards thestrong class
+- The histogram of images per present classes show that some classes have more samples than other classes, which can lead to biased training results towards the strong classes
 - The database is not very large
-- It would be advisable to generate some agumented data to balance the image classes
+- It would be advisable to generate some augmented data to balance the image classes
 - Also mentioned in Lecture 11 of CS231 as very widely used approach to enhance the database
 - Large datasets are preprocessed image by image in the pipeline, we can preprocess our small dataset in advance because it does not use that much disk/memory space